Does it mean I’m crazy if I want to talk with a mental health counselor?

 Mental health counseling is strictly confidential – between you and your therapist.
 The front desk cannot even say that they know you or that you have an appointment or have been seen at Psychological Services.

-There are a few specific situations where confidentiality does not hold.
+There are a few specific situations where we cannot keep things confidentiality.
 Under the following conditions we are legally required to break confidentiality:

 - If you are planning to commit suicide.